 Lake County Workforce Development received a 47.6% increase in the PY'20 Youth Formula grant - an additional \$608,320 from the previous year.
 The Workforce Board responded to this increase by engaging with additional youth serving organizations and six area high schools to recruit additional youth and deliver programs to WIOA eligible Out of School and In School Youth including graduating seniors with an IEP.
 The plan to enroll and deliver services beginning in the first quarter of the program year was delayed due to remote work, high schools remaining remote, and industries not opening doors to work-experiences.
 The planning and program delivery lagged into the second and third quarters of the program year - continuing to impact program and financial performance.
 Because of the delays, the enrollments and planned expenditures/obligations came in at a much lower percentage.

-The Workforce Board notes that in the fourth quarter of PY'20 performance and financial reports, enrollments and obligations saw an increase.
+The Workforce Board notes in the fourth quarter of PY'20 enrollments and obligations report an increase with an additional 52 youth enrolled in programs and activities and an additional \$276,582 in funding obligations.